octaspire/OpenBSD_config/README.md

 Some highlights of the configuration:

 * Installs a nice-looking TrueType font for xterm (and other xorg).
 * Uses *cwm* from the OpenBSD base as the window manager.
+Cwm keybindings are changed so that those would not conflict with the ones from GNU Emacs.
 * Uses *Korn shell* from the OpenBSD base as the shell.
 * Uses *mg* from the OpenBSD base as the editor.
 * Turns CapsLock into a Ctrl (in both console and xorg).